 Nutrients in food are digested, assimilated and absorbed with the help of enzymes produced in the pancreas-thus without these enzymes and their beneficial actions, the nutrients in the food is unavailable to the human body.
 It is not possible for humans to exist without the aid of this very vital organ and any disorder in the pancreas will severely restrict the life of the affected individual.
-In the western world, the condition of diabetes, which results in defective secretion of the hormone insulin is one of the most dangerous and widespread disorders directly related to pancreatic function.
+In the western world diabetes is one of the most dangerous and widespread disorders directly related to pancreatic function.
 Another very common disorder of the pancreas is the condition sometimes known as pancreatitis, which causes an inflammation in the tissues making up the pancreas.
 Pancreatitis in a manner similar to the common appendicitis leads to a life-threatening emergency situation in a matter of hours-especially in those cases where the inflammation in the pancreas flares up quite suddenly and unexpectedly.
 The affected person is often thrown into shock due to the inflammation that leads to extreme pain accompanied by other symptoms such as nausea, vomiting and abdominal bloating along with fever within hours.
 As the enzymes are released in large quantities into the bloodstream they cause a change in the coloration of the facial region, as a consequence it often appears reddish or it sometimes turns yellow from a jaundice like state.

 Inflammation in the pancreas is marked by a relatively few symptoms-nonetheless these are sufficient to find out the problem exists in the pancreas.
 One of the most typical problems that is seen is the presence of a recurring pain lasting several hours or even days at a stretch-this pain persist in the abdominal region above the pancreas.
 This form of pain usually begins before immediately after a person has consumed a meal.
 The pain curls around the upper abdominal region and its effects are felt deep inside the abdominal region.
 The disturbance and the persisting pain tend to disappear completely in the later stages of the condition all on its own.
 The problem is that any symptom or signs of disorders in the pancreas are generally subtle and hard to follow.
 A disorder in the pancreas is often signaled by the presence of an intolerance to fats in foods and a general allergy to rich foods, these cause indigestion and abdominal bloating, all symptoms signal an ailing pancreas.
 However, some of these symptoms may indicate a sluggish liver and an impaired gall-bladder or some such problem not necessarily related to the pancreas.
 Another very common symptom is the presence of an insatiable thirst; many people with pancreas problems tend to have this symptom.
 An added problem during the progression of a chronic case of pancreatitis is the gradual loss in the ability to digest food in a proper manner.
 This ability to digest food may eventually be lost, this tends to cause additional symptoms such as malabsorption in the digestive system coupled with sudden weight loss and additional problems such as diarrhea and other stomach ailments.